-Back in September 2017, Samsung was the market leader in India with 24% market share while Xiaomi was at 17%.
+In September 2017, Samsung was the market leader in India with a 24% market share while Xiaomi was 17%.
 Vivo at 13% market share, followed by Oppo with 8 and Lenovo at 7%.
 None of the Indian brands (Micromax, Intex, Lava) now feature in the top 5, a sad story to be told some other day.

-Also, Xiaomi in September 2017 shared that they have sold more than 25 million (2.5 Crore) smartphones in India since launch in 2014.
+Also, Xiaomi, in September 2017, shared that they have sold more than 25 million (2.5 Crore) smartphones in India since its launch in 2014.
 We think this number would have reached close to 30 Million at the end of December 2017.
 A big milestone for the company.

-The success story stars are Redmi Note 4 and the Redmi 4 which are top mobiles in the Indian market.
+The success story stars are the Redmi Note 4 and the Redmi 4, top mobiles in the Indian market.

 Xiaomi Enters Retail Market.

-Notably, Xiaomi in last 1 year has shifted focus from an online-only player to a retails + online model like the rival Samsung to make sure it doesn’t miss out on the growth from the Retail channel and can increase the reach in small towns.
+Notably, Xiaomi, in the last 1 year, has shifted focus from an online-only player to a retails + online model like the rival Samsung to make sure it doesn’t miss out on the growth from the Retail channel and can increase its reach in small towns.